 - Kimchi: the kimchi and kimchi juice are used in the recipe

-- Kombu stock: Kombu is a type of seaweed that adds a rich and umami flavor to the stew.
-I make the kombu stock by adding a piece of kombu to hot water and letting it steep for at least 30 minutes.
-As an alternative to kombu, you can also use dried shiitake mushrooms.
+- Stock water: Make the stock by adding a piece of kombu or 4-5 dried shiitake mushrooms to hot water and letting it steep for at least 30 minutes.

 - Alternatively, you can use rice water, which is water from washing the rice.